shakfu/py-js/README.md

 #### Scripting Max via the builtin `api` module

-**Exposing the Max c-api to Python** A subset of the Max c-api is wrapped by the cython-based `api` module (`api.pyx`) which is converted to c-code during builds and embedded in the external.
-This enables a custom python builtin module called `api` to be importable by all python code which runs in a `py` objects or via `import` messages to the object.
+A subset of the Max c-api is wrapped by the cython-based `api` module (`api.pyx`).
+Prior to compilation it is converted to c-code and then built and embedded in the external during compilation.
+This enables a custom python builtin module called `api` to be importable by all python code which run in `py` objects.

 This makes it easy to call Max c-api methods from python.
 This is without doubt the most powerful feature of the `py` external.

 As of this writing the following Max objects have been wrapped to some extent:

-- [x] PyExternal: gives python code access to the `py` externals methods and data
+- [x] PyExternal: gives python code access to the `py` external's methods and data

-- [x] Atom: wrapp t_atom
+- [x] Atom: the pervasive `t_atom`
-- [x] Atom Array: container for an array of atoms
+- [x] Atom Array: a container for an array of atoms
-- [x] Binbuf
+- [x] Binbuf: a text buffer data structure
 - [x] Buffer: full wraps the buffer~ object
 - [x] Database: SQLite database access
 - [x] Dictionary: structured/hierarchical data that is both sortable and fast